-Dr. Luciara Nardon is an Associate Professor of International Business at the Sprott School of Business, and Director of the Centre for Research and Education on Women and Work (CREWW) at Carleton University.
+Dr. Luciara Nardon is an Associate Professor of International Business at the Sprott School of Business, and Director of the Centre for Research on Inclusion at Work (CRIW) at Carleton University.
 Dr. Nardon is not only creating a new narrative on how to do research in business, but she is also an agent of change.
 She is dedicated to seeing cultural and societal advancements relating to multicultural work environments and establishing strategies that help immigrants adjust to a new country and its cultural milieu.

 Dr. Nardon has a multidisciplinary research program, where she delves into the sociological and behavioural side of business.
 Much of her research looks at how people think and behave within a work environment, which is often influenced by their cultural background.
 Dr. Nardon is passionate about understanding the cognitive process that can influence and facilitate a cohesive and collaborative working environment.
 She works under the assumption that in the twenty-first century, and a global business environment, we are all working with members who bring new cultural perspectives to the table—or who may feel like a “fish out of water.”
 Dr. Nardon’s approach to research is socially constructivist, with a focus on reflective, qualitative data.